reimagined/resolve/docs/api-reference.md

 export default connectStaticBasedUrls(['css', 'favicon'])(Header)
 ```

-### resolve-client Library
+### @reimagined/client Library

-The **resolve-client** library provides an interface that you can use to communicate with the reSolve backend from JavaScript code.
+The **@reimagined/client** library provides an interface that you can use to communicate with the reSolve backend from JavaScript code.
 To initialize the client, call the library's `getClient` function:

 ```js
 import { getClient } from '@reimagined/client'